Journalists have a vested interest in ignorance.” – George Bernard Shaw

 There are seven of these icons by “St. Luke” scattered around the world.
 The most famous one hangs in the Basilica of Santa Maria Maggiore in Rome, which was built by Pope Sixtus III in 432 C.E. after he had demolished the Temple of Cybele on the Esquiline Hill.

-A Note About The Christian Cross
+About the Christian fish and Cross

-The original symbol for Christianity was a fish with or without the word “fish” drawn in Greek in its body.
 Nor was the Virgin Mary venerated until some centuries later.
 Historically, neither the cross nor the painting(s) of the Virgin Mary can be associated with the 1st century apostles Thomas and Luke.
 The association was made by pious Christian authors and artists long after Christianity was imposed on the Roman Empire by Emperor Constantine.
 The Indian Christian today naively believes that the Christianity of 1st century Jerusalem was a fully developed religious system, the same religion presented to Indians in the 16th century by the Portuguese.

 Minucius Felix, the 3rd century Christian apologist, wrote: “We assuredly see the sign of a cross naturally, in the ship when it is carried along with swelling sails, when it glides forward with expanded oars; and when the military yoke is lifted up it is the sign of a cross; and when a man adores God with a pure mind, with arms outstretched.
 Thus the sign of the cross either is sustained by a natural reason or your own religion is formed with respect to it.”

-This remark by Minucius Felix is followed by an even more interesting remark: “Crosses, moreover, we Christians neither venerate nor wish for.
+This remark by Minucius Felix is followed by an even more interesting one: “Crosses, moreover, we Christians neither venerate nor wish for.
 You indeed who consecrate gods of wood venerate wooden crosses, perhaps as parts of your gods.
 For your very standards, as well as your banners, and flags of your camps, what are they but crosses gilded and adorned?
 Your victorious trophies not only imitate the appearance of a simple cross, but also that of a man affixed to it.”